-Tributary properties with respect to top of bank (estimate): Average width: feet Average depth: feet Average side slopes: Pick List.
+Manipulated (man-altered).
+Explain: Town Wash has been channelized through the City of Mesquite.
+Tributary properties with respect to top of bank (estimate): Average width: 15 feet Average depth: 1-2 feet Average side slopes: 2:1.
 Primary tributary substrate composition (check all that apply): Silts Sands Concrete Cobbles Gravel Muck Bedrock Vegetation.
 Type/% cover: Other.
 Explain: Tributary condition/stability [e.g., highly eroding, sloughing banks].
-Explain: Presence of run/riffle/pool complexes.
-Explain: Tributary geometry: Pick List Tributary gradient (approximate average slope): % (c) Flow: Tributary provides for: Pick List Estimate average number of flow events in review area/year: Pick List Describe flow regime: Other information on duration and volume: Surface flow is: Pick List.
-Characteristics: .
-Subsurface flow: Pick List.
-Explain findings: Dye (or other) test performed: Tributary has (check all that apply): Bed and banks OHWM (check all indicators that apply): clear, natural line impressed on the bank changes in the character of soil changes in the character of soil destruction of terrestrial vegetation the presence of wrack line sediment sorting sediment sorting sediment sorting sediment deposition multiple observed or predicted flow events abrupt change in plant community other (list): Discontinuous OHWM.
-Explain: If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: (iii) Cha emical Characteristics: racterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc.).
-Explain: tify specific pollutants, if known: (iv) Biol Riparian corridor.
-Characteristics (type, average width): Wetland fringe.
-Characteristics: Habitat for: Federally Listed species.
-Explain findings: Fish/spawn areas.
-Explain findings: Other environmentally-sensitive species.
-Explain findings: Aquatic/wildlife diversity.
-Explain findings:
+Explain: Some erosion noted.
+Presence of run/riffle/pool complexes.
+Explain: None observed - some water was present during field review.
+Tributary geometry: Relatively straight Tributary gradient (approximate average slope): 2 % (c) Flow: Tributary provides for: Seasonal flow Estimate average number of flow events in review area/year: 2-5 Describe flow regime: There is a dam upstream of the project area.
+The impoundment was created for flood control.
+Storm events in the area average 2-5 per year and can generate up to 4300 cfs.
+Flow is intermittent.
+Other information on duration and volume: Surface flow is: Confined.
+Characteristics: Subsurface flow: Unknown .
+Explain findings: Tributary has (check all that apply): Bed and banks OHWM (check all indicators that apply): clear, natural line impressed on the bank changes in the character of soil destruction of terrestrial vegetation shelving the presence of wrack line sediment sorting sediment sorting sediment sorting sediment deposition multiple observed or predicted flow events abrupt change in plant community other (list): Discontinuous OHWM.
+Explain: If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: (iii) Chemical Characteristics: Characterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc.).
+Explain: Generally Town Wash would only flow during storm events and carry a sediment load.
+Some water in the wash may also be from urban run-off.
+Identify specific pollutants, if known: This wash receives untreated stormwater from surrounding urban areas.
+It is likely that some fertilizers, pesticides, herbicides, and other pollutants enter the wash. (iv) Biological Characteristics.
+Channel supports (check all that apply): Riparian corridor.
+Characteristics (type, average width):